xaxzie/FoundryVTTMacro/README.md

 ### Module Requirements & Troubleshooting

 #### **Missing Module Errors**
-If you encounter errors like:
+All required modules are pre-installed on the server.
+If you encounter errors:
-- `"Sequencer is not defined"` → Install and enable Sequencer module
+- `"Sequencer is not defined"` → Contact server admin (module may be disabled)
-- `"warpgate is not defined"` → Install Warp Gate for spell targeting
+- `"warpgate is not defined"` → Contact server admin (module may be disabled)
-- `"Cannot find effect file"` → Install JB2A module
+- `"Cannot find effect file"` → Check file path or use Sequencer Database Viewer
-- `"Carousel Combat Track not found"` → Install carousel combat module
+- `"Carousel Combat Track not found"` → Contact server admin (module may be disabled)

 #### **Spell Effect File Not Found**
-- **JB2A Free vs Patreon**: Some spell macros reference Patreon effects
+- **Multiple Libraries**: Choose from JB2A Free, JB2A Patreon, Animated Spell Effects, or Cartoon variants
-- **Solution**: Update file paths to use available effects
+- **Solution**: Use Sequencer Database Viewer to find available spell effects
-- **Use**: Sequencer Database Viewer to find available spell effects
+- **Path Examples**: See [File Paths](#file-paths) section for correct syntax

 #### **Spell Targeting Issues**
 - **Problem**: `warpgate.crosshairs.show()` not working
-- **Solution**: Ensure Warp Gate module is installed and enabled
+- **Solution**: Warp Gate is pre-installed - contact server admin if issues persist
-- **Alternative**: Replace with `Sequencer.Crosshair.show()` (older syntax)
+- **Alternative**: Use `Sequencer.Crosshair.show()` (older syntax) if needed

 #### **Turn Order Integration**
 - **Verified API**: Carousel Combat Track provides full combat state access